 Research in recent decades has overwhelmingly proven this not to be the case.
 Numerous scientific studies have confirmed that the brain is plastic, meaning it’s not fixed and not hard-wired.
 The human brain is malleable, dynamic, and capable of physical change from birth until death.

 Your Brain Is Constantly Changing

 I like to think of our brain like a blob of Play-Doh.
-(See bog: The Play-Doh In Your Head) Every second of every day, we are shaping the mound with our behaviors, feelings, and thoughts and our environments, experiences, and the demands we repeatedly place on our brains physically sculpt it.
+(See bog: The Play-Doh In Your Head) Every second of every day, we are shaping the mound with our behaviors, feelings, thoughts, and our environments, experiences, and the demands we repeatedly place on our brains are physically sculpting it.
 This process, called neuroplasticity, works both for us and against us.
 (See blog: Your Plastic Brain: The Good, The Bad, and The Ugly)

 Brain Change Can Be Fast